-- note here that the CPI index suffers from the same potential problems, so the survival of the CPI futures contract on the CME suggests that these problems can be overcome. - (iii) Although mortality indices are calculated infrequently, the spot prices of longevity bonds are likely to exhibit a high degree of volatility on account of the bonds' high duration.
-However, short-term volatility will be largely due to changes in interest rates rather than changes in mortality, and so there should still be adequate speculator interest. - (iv) The underlying mortality indices must be few in number, but also appropriately graded.
-The small number of contracts helps to increase liquidity, but also leads to contemporaneous basis risk, arising from the different mortality experience of the population cohort covered by the mortality index and the cohort relevant to the hedger.
+- (3) Although mortality indices are calculated infrequently, the spot prices of longevity bonds are likely to exhibit a high degree of volatility on account of the bonds' high duration.
+However, short-term volatility will be due largely to changes in interest rates rather than to changes in mortality, and so there should still be adequate speculator interest. - (4) The underlying mortality indices must be few in number, but also appropriately graded.
+The small number of contracts helps to increase liquidity, but also leads to contemporaneous basis risk, arising from the different mortality experiences of the population cohort covered by the mortality index and the cohort relevant to the hedger.
 The basis risk can be reduced with suitably graded contracts.
-It is possible in time that basis contracts will develop to hedge basis risk (Wisner, 1997). - (v) We need to take account of the possibility of natural weaknesses in the market.
+It is possible, in time, that basis contracts will develop to hedge basis risk (Wisner, 1997). - (5) We need to take account of the possibility of natural weaknesses in the market.
 For example, if we are dealing with 'coupon-based' bonds of which the EIB/BNP bond is an example, there is a potential weak point in the longevity bond market on the supply side, because there are (arguably) few natural issuers.
 However, the securities themselves can sometimes be structured to get around these problems.
-For instance, a longevity bond could be structured in, say, a principal-at-risk form (e.g. like the Swiss Re bond) in which case the issuer is the party wishing to hedge the risk.
-A large U.K. life office told us that depending on circumstances, they could be on either the buy or sell side of the market, so long as the bonds were traded against suitable mortality indices. - (vi) There is no reason to suppose that liquidity costs in the futures contract would be any higher than for other bond futures contracts. - (vii) In the early stages of a market, rapid development will be hindered by attempts to protect intellectual property.
+For instance, a longevity bond could be structured in, say, a principal-at-risk form (e.g. like the Swiss Re bond), in which case the issuer is the party wishing to hedge the risk.
+A large U.K. life office told us that, depending on circumstances, they could be on either the buy or sell side of the market, so long as the bonds were traded against suitable mortality indices. - (6) There is no reason to suppose that liquidity costs in the futures contract would be any higher than for other bond futures contracts. - (7) In the early stages of a market, rapid development will be hindered by attempts to protect intellectual property.